 Kruger National Park (KNP) management issued a media release on 17 May 2017 warning travellers to the park to take appropriate malaria precautions, in light of the recent good rains.
-They state that there have been cases of malaria reported, especially in the northern regions of the park.
+They state that there have been cases of malaria reported.

 An article in the February Lancet discussed lessons learnt from eleven countries that are moving toward universal health coverage (UHC).
 An interesting read, as South Africa negotiates a National Health Insurance system.

 Prescription drugs were previously assigned pregnancy categories A, B, C, D and X, which essentially over-simplified the issue.
 These categories will now be replaced with three detailed sub-sections that describe risks in a real world context.

 In March 2013 the UK Medicines and Healthcare Products Regulatory Agency conducted a review of published literature on the benefits and risks of aqueous cream, especially when used for children with eczema.
 Both the NICE paediatric guidelines and the British National Eczema Society report that aqueous cream as a leave-on emollient (but not when used as a soap substitute) may cause stinging, itching, burning or redness.
 This was based on an audit of 100 children attending a dermatology clinic conducted by Cork MJ et al.